egiberne/free-quiz-app/Instructions.md

 ## Step 34
-To prevent unnecessary repetition, target the before pseudo-element of the p element, and give it a content property of "Question #".
+To prevent unnecessary repetition, target the before pseudo-element of the p element, and give it a content property of *"Question #"*.

 ## Step 35
 The final section of this quiz will contain a dropdown, and a text box.